tsloughter/beamup/README.md

 Another key difference is `build` will work on the tarball of Github releases by default, not clones of tags.
 Use `-b` (not supported yet) to install a tag or branch of a repository.

+## Acknowledgments

+Inspiration for `erlup` is [erln8](https://github.com/metadave/erln8) by Dave Parfitt.
+He no longer maintains it and I figured I could use writing my own as a way to learn Rust.

+The switch to hardlinks instead of symlinks was taken from [rustup](https://rustup.rs/).